 It's likely that the genetic, environmental or other factors that trigger depression also lead to marijuana use.
-For example, some people may use marijuana as a way to cope with depression symptoms.
-Heavy users may also appear depressed as a result of the dulling effects of the drug on feelings and emotions.
+Some people with depression may use marijuana as a way to detach from their depressive symptoms.
+Heavy users may appear depressed as a result of the dulling effects of the drug on feelings and emotions.

 The bottom line: Marijuana use and depression accompany each other more often than you might expect by chance, but there's no clear evidence that marijuana directly causes depression.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not for profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.